scikit-video/scikit-video/doc/faq.rst

 How do I tell scikit-video to use different FFmpeg installs?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can use the function :ref:`skvideo.setFFmpegPath`.
+You can use the function :mod:`skvideo.setFFmpegPath`.

 Loading videos using vread is sooooo slow!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~